Pregnancy termination: A guide for NZ employers

 Termination of pregnancy is a deeply personal matter.
 Many employees wonโ€™t feel comfortable sharing their circumstances with you.
 If they do, as an employer, it's important to:

 • Respect privacy: Employees may or may not want to disclose why they're taking time away.
-They are not obligated to share the specific reason for using sick leave.
+Under New Zealand privacy law, they are not obligated to share the specific reason for using sick leave.
+While they must indicate the type of leave they're taking (e.g., sick leave), they can decide how much detail to provide about their specific circumstances.

 • Avoid assumptions: Don't assume you know the circumstances or reasons behind a termination.